County Route C65 (Nassau County, New York)

-County Route C65 (CR C65) is a major, 0.76 mi county highway located in the incorporated village of Roslyn, in Nassau County, New York.
+County Route C65 (CR C65) is a major, 0.76 mi county highway located in the Incorporated Village of Roslyn, in Nassau County, New York, United States.

 CR C65 consists of East Broadway and a portion of Old Northern Boulevard.
 It is owned by Nassau County and maintained by the Nassau County Department of Public Works.

 Route description

 CR C64 begins at East Broadway's intersection with Main Street (CR 7A).
 It then continues towards the north to Old Northern Boulevard (CR D71)—although this segment is one-way southbound.
 North of this intersection, Old Northern Boulevard assumes the CR C65 designation, while the CR D71 designation ends.
 The road then continues north, through Roslyn's downtown, to Bryant Avenue (CR C26), at which point Old Northern Boulevard curves to the northeast and shortly thereafter merges into New York State Route 25A (NY 25A, Northern Boulevard), where the county ownership and route designation both terminate.